Donald E. Bently: Other business interests

 He organized Bently Tribology Services, which provided laboratory tests designed for bio-diesel producers, blenders, distributors and end users and laboratory services to analyze the condition of lubricants and hydraulic fluids.

 He bought Gibson Tool and Supply in 1978 from Phil and Rose Gibson.
 The company provided cutting tools, abrasives, measuring instruments, carbide tooling, carbide inserts, machine tool accessories, tooling components, coolants, and measuring machines.

 Bently bought a ten floor, 32,000 sqft art-deco apartment building built in 1924 on the highest point of San Francisco's Nob Hill, which he renamed Bently Nob Hill.
 He also held numerous real estate holdings in the United States and abroad.

 All of Bently's businesses were privately held, allowing him to focus on a long-term strategy without the pressure of quarterly stockholder reports.
 This also enabled him to keep his company in the front of his field technologically.
 He successfully competed against subsidized Japanese companies and from U.S. government-funded entities.
-Upon Don Bently's death, his son Christopher took over his father's businesses.